Alibaba-MIIL/PartialLabelingCSL/README.md

 ## Estimating the Class Distribution
-The training code contains also the procedure for estimting the class distribution from the data.
-Our approach enables to rank the classes based on training a temporary model usinig the *Ignore* mode. [link](https://github.com/Alibaba-MIIL/PartialLabelingCSL/blob/cadc2afab73294a0e9e0799eec06b095e50e646e/src/loss_functions/partial_asymmetric_loss.py#L131)
+The training code contains also the procedure for estimating the class distribution from the data.
+Our approach enables us to rank the classes based on predictions of a temporary model trained using the *Ignore* mode. [link](https://github.com/Alibaba-MIIL/PartialLabelingCSL/blob/cadc2afab73294a0e9e0799eec06b095e50e646e/src/loss_functions/partial_asymmetric_loss.py#L131)

 #### Top 10 classes:
 | Method                    | Top 10 ranked classes      |